 ‘Pac did it.
 B.I.G. did it.
 Jay did it.
 So Nas decided to create a double album of his own.
 A sprawling project with aspirations to be great, it falls short, though not completely.
 Street’s Disciple is Nas’s grown man project, a combination of nostalgia and inspiration.
 Here, his sharp view of street life takes places not as a first-person, in-the-trenches reporting like on previous works, but as more of a retrospective.
 At the same time, he is still hopeful, both on a large-scale – much of the early part finds him trying to lead his people to a better life (a continuation and expansion of “I Can”) – and a personal scale – the middle of the second disc includes a miniseries of four songs that focuses on Nas’s then-upcoming marriage to Kelis, the first two looking back at his life as a bachelor – “Remember the Times”; “The Makings of a Perfect Bitch” – the last two about the nuptials – “Getting Married”; “No One Else in the Room,” topics that were rarely broached so openly in rap.
 Some tracks are instant Nas classics, like the jubilant “Bridging the Gap” featuring his father, musician Olu Dara, “Just a Moment,” a gut-wrenching ode to all those that have been lost and those that remain dealing with that loss, and the street anthem, “Thief’s Theme.”
 For all of the tepidness of his beat selection throughout his career, Nas has always had grand ambitions from a songwriting standpoint and that continues here with two consecutive songs in which he uses vocal distortion to inhabit a female artist named Scarlett as opposed to having an actual woman spit the rhymes he wrote.
 There are certainly too many songs and some just don’t work, but after ten years and seven albums, it was inspiring to see him still taking risks.

 Oh, what could have been.
 Long before Street’s Disciple, Nas had a plan for a sprawling double album.
 I Am…The Autobiography was going to tell a story over two discs – the first following him from birth to suicide, the second chronicling his return to Earth as a Jesus-like prophet.
 The early reviews were glowing.
 However, 1999 was the dawn of file sharing, when artists and labels had no idea how to respond or react and when the album leaked online, everyone panicked.
-Nas recorded some new songs and the album was cut down to a single disc that sounds disjointed and even contradictory.
+Nas recorded some new songs and the album was cut down to a single disc that sounds disjointed and even contradictory – much of what was removed was stellar and wound up on The Lost Tapes.
 While it doesn’t all flow together and some tracks should’ve been left on the cutting room floor (“Big Things”; “I Want to Talk to You”), I Am… still boasts some absolute bangers.
 “N.Y.
 State of Mind Pt.
 II” finds him still examining life in the city, though he’s a bit older and wiser, “Favor for a Favor” has two all-time greats in Nas and Scarface trading mean verses, and the DJ Premier-laced “Nas Is Like” is one of God’s Son’s best songs.
 Then there is the storytelling.
 “Small World” is a tale of navigating relationships in the underworld and “Undying Love” is one of Nasir’s most cinematic songs, full of rich, detailed descriptions and a surprising ending.
 It may not have been the grand, sweeping epic he had envisioned, but Nas’s third album is more hit than miss.

 Related: Classic Non-Album Cuts: Nas